 - We took the overnight bus via Todo Tourismo and then booked our Salar de Uyuni tour with Red Planet (about an hour before the trip departed).
 We went with the three day tour but there's a one day option available, too (which we'll do when we go back for the wet season).

 - Lower your expectations and be prepared to rough it.
 There is no electricity, access to Western toilets is limited, and it gets cold (Thom says cold is an understatement) at night.
 So cold that I had to sleep with my phone, camera, and batteries.

 - Only bring what you need; layers, more layers, a swimming suit (HOT SPRINGS), sunscreen (the elevation will get ya), sunglasses, and snacks.

 - If you get altitude sickness, make sure you have medication (or coca leaves) on hand.

 - Carry cash.
 Small bills.
 And tip your driver!
 Our entire jeep (six people) wound up tipping Bs 350.

 - Although I was sick the entire trip and rarely ate anything, the food was simple, hearty, and certainly better quality than what I expected (Red Planet offers vegan options, just give them a heads up).

-– We went with Red Planet because they’re the only tour company that actually stays at the hot springs.
-Well, that and because they’re known for their English-speaking guides and the fact that their 4x4s rarely break down (it happens more often than you’d think).
+- We went with Red Planet because they're the only tour company that actually stays at the hot springs.
+Well, that and because they're known for their English-speaking guides and the fact that their 4x4s rarely break down (it happens more often than you'd think).
 Although a night at the hot springs may not seem worth it considering every other tour company visits during the day, I promise it is.
-Because our group got to take a post-dinner soak – under a clear sky and blanket of stars – until midnight.
-And then we got up early the next morning and did it again, but while watching the sunrise.
+Because our group got to take a post-dinner soak - under a clear sky and blanket of stars - until midnight.
+And then we got up early the next morning and did it again during sunrise.